ajeetraina/labspace-container-security/labspace/11-demo-dhi-attestations.md

 # Demo #9 — DHI Attestations and Scanner Integration

+An attestation is a signed statement that provides verifiable information about an image or chart, such as how it was built, what's inside it, and what security checks it has passed.
+Attestations are typically signed using Sigstore tooling (such as Cosign), making them tamper-evident and cryptographically verifiable.

+Docker Hardened Images (DHIs) and charts include comprehensive, signed security attestations that verify the image's build process, contents, and security posture.
+These attestations are a core part of secure software supply chain practices and help users validate that an image is trustworthy and policy-compliant.

 > **Built-in supply chain security:** Every DHI ships with signed SBOMs, VEX documents,
 > and SLSA provenance for audit-ready pipelines.

+# Why are attestations important?

+Attestations provide critical visibility into the software supply chain by:

+- Documenting what went into an image (e.g., SBOMs)
+- Verifying how it was built (e.g., build provenance)
+- Capturing what security scans it has passed or failed (e.g., CVE reports, secrets scans, test results)
+- Helping organizations enforce compliance and security policies
+- Supporting runtime trust decisions and CI/CD policy gates
+- They are essential for meeting industry standards such as SLSA, and help teams reduce the risk of supply chain attacks by making build and security data transparent and verifiable.

+# How Docker Hardened Images and charts use attestations

+All DHIs and charts are built using SLSA Build Level 3 practices, and each image variant is published with a full set of signed attestations.
+These attestations allow users to:

+- Verify that the image or chart was built from trusted sources in a secure environment
+- View SBOMs in multiple formats to understand component-level details
+- Review scan results to check for vulnerabilities or embedded secrets
+- Confirm the build and deployment history of each image

+Attestations are automatically published and associated with each DHI and chart.
+They can be inspected using tools like Docker Scout or Cosign, and are consumable by CI/CD tooling or security platforms.

 ## List all attestations